ValerieNguy/cse15l-lab-reports/Lab Report 1/lab-report-1-week-2.md

 ![Keygen Part 2](extraStepForWindowsKeygen.PNG)

-To copy the the public key to the .ssh directory that's on the server, follow the steps below (of course, replace my account with your account, and replace my public key with yours)
+To copy the the public key to the .ssh directory that's on the server, follow the steps below (of course, replace my account with your account, and replace my public key with yours) I had trouble with this originally because I kept using the private key so don't be like me!!
 (You can get your public key from when you used the **ssh-keygen** command earlier)

 ![Keygen Part 3](thirdStepOfKeygen.PNG)

 After this is completed, when you **ssh** or **scp** to the server, you should not need to input your password anymore.
+YAY!

-Notice below how password is not asked for when logging back into the server!
+Notice below how my password is not asked for when logging back into the server!

 ![Logging on with no password](sshkey.PNG)